nlpcl-lab/ace2005-preprocessing/README.md

 This is a simple code for preprocessing ACE 2005 corpus for Event Extraction task.

-The existing code were complicated for me to use, so I made this project.
+Using the existing code were complicated for me, so I made this project.

 ## Prerequisites